emeans24/CS180Project5/README.md

 Tests for Server

+    The server is what hold information for users that have been created.
+NOTE that this class AND the message server GUI must be run first in order for the program to work as expected.
+This server as well as the other one must also be set up to an I.P. address that the clients connect to in order to run from multiple devices.
+This can be done by replacing the word "localhost" with the I.P. address in the loginGUI class.

     We used JUnit to test whether the class existed and was inheriting from the correct superclass; whether it had the correct fields, and whether they had the correct types and access modifiers; whether it had the